kevinnail/my-chatbot/README.md

 # Install Ollama
 curl -fsSL https://ollama.com/install.sh | sh

-# Start Ollama service
-ollama serve

-# In a new terminal, pull required models
+# Pull required models
-ollama run llama3.1:8b              # Main chat model (adjust size as needed) ollama run mxbai-embed-large        # Embedding model (required)
+ollama pull llama3.1:8b              # Main chat model (adjust size as needed) ollama pull mxbai-embed-large        # Embedding model (required)

 # Verify installation
 ollama list
 ```

 **Note**: The embedding model `mxbai-embed-large` is required for the vector search functionality.
 The chat model can be adjusted based on your hardware capabilities.
+Ollama must be running locally on port 11434 (this happens automatically when you pull models).

 ## Application Setup